Car Accident Attorneys in South Carolina

 If the at-fault driver has a liability insurance policy, the driver’s insurance company is likely to pay these damages in an award or settlement.

-South Carolina’s car accident laws allow for “comparative negligence” in personal injury claims.4 This means that if you file a claim against someone, he or she may argue that you are partially to blame for the accident.
+If you are not sure about claims, that is okay.
+We are here to help you.
+Do not speak to the insurance company without your personal injury attorney by your side.
+When Is There “Shared Fault” In a Car Accident Case?
+South Carolina’s car accident laws allow for “comparative negligence” in personal injury claims.
+This means that if you file a claim against someone, he or she may argue that you are partially to blame for the accident.

 During a civil trial, the jury may issue a verdict stating you are 30% responsible for the accident.
 In this instance, your damages will be reduced to 70%.

-It’s our job at HawkLaw to work to preserve your right to compensation.
-To do that, we’ll work closely with you to gather evidence in the case.
-We also will work closely with the insurance company on your behalf so there is less risk that you’ll say something that puts your case at risk.
+It is our job at HawkLaw to work to preserve your right to fair compensation.
+To do that, we will collaborate with you to gather evidence for your case.
+We also will work closely with the insurance company on your behalf so there is less risk that you will say something that endangers your case.
 Insurance adjusters are known for using social media posts and statements you make against you, even if you are a victim.

 The three-year clock starts running on the date the accident occurs or the date of the death in the instance of a wrongful death claim.

-Talk to an experienced car accident attorney as soon as possible to ensure your case gets heard.
-We serve most of South Carolina, including Greenville, Columbia, Charleston, and Spartanburg.
+Talk to an experienced car accident attorney as soon as possible to see how we might be able to help with your case.
+We serve all of South Carolina, including Greenville, Columbia, Charleston, and Spartanburg.
 You deserve a personal injury attorney to guide you through this legal process.
-Contact HawkLaw’s auto accident lawyers for a case evaluation.*
+Contact HawkLaw’s auto accident lawyers for a free case evaluation.*